 2. Personal interview

-If you are considered a qualified applicant, an admissions counselor will contact you to arrange a personal interview.
+If you are considered a qualified applicant, an associate director of admissions will contact you to arrange a personal interview.

 During the interview, you will be given an opportunity to discuss your academic record and provide any other background information that will help the admissions committee to assess your maturity, aptitude, and motivation.